Skip to main content

 \(^{143}\)For more information on how popular culture really doesn’t affect literacy, check out the Popular Culture chapter.

-This page titled 5.23: Text Message is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.23: Text Message is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?